US and Iran dig in and ramp up threats as war rages with no end in sight

 Iran’s paramilitary Revolutionary Guard said it “will not allow the export of even a single liter of oil from the region to the hostile side and its partners until further notice.”

-Trump warned on social media that “If Iran does anything that stops the flow of Oil within the Strait of Hormuz, they will be hit by the United States of America TWENTY TIMES HARDER than they have been hit thus far.”

-A bulk carrier likely came under attack on Tuesday off the coast of the United Arab Emirates, with the captain reporting a splash and a loud bang nearby, according to a monitoring center run by the British military.
+Trump said Tuesday in a social media post that the U.S. had “completely destroyed” 10 inactive Iranian mine-laying vessels and there would be “more to follow."
+The announcement came after two other social media postings by the president in which he said he has no reports of Iran putting explosive mines in the strategic waterway.

-Amin Nasser, the president and CEO of Saudi Arabia’s oil giant Aramco, said tankers were being rerouted to avoid the strait, and that its East-West pipeline would reach its full capacity of 7 million barrels a day being brought to the Red Sea port of the Yanbu this week.
+Amin Nasser, the president and CEO of Saudi Arabia’s oil giant Aramco, said tankers were being rerouted to avoid the strait, and that the company's east-west pipeline would reach its full capacity this week of 7 million barrels a day being brought to the Red Sea port of the Yanbu.

 “The situation at the Strait of Hormuz is blocking sizable volumes of oil from the whole region,” he said.
 “If this takes a long time, that will have serious impact on the global economy.”